Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Robust computationally efficient Gauss-Newton policy optimization

 \section{Robust computationally efficient Gauss-Newton policy optimization}

 Using MPC as policy within RL can significantly alleviate some of the main challenges of RL based on NN policies: it provides a good initial policy and can deal with hard constraints in real-time by solving an optimization problem.
 Although the sparse parameterization of MPC policies enables the use of second-order optimization methods, the training still remains computationally challenging, as Hessian estimates such as~\eqref{eq:DPH_approx} rely on the second-order NLP sensitivities.
-For that reason, we propose in Section~\ref{subsec:gauss-newton} a novel Gauss-Newton approximation of the deterministic policy Hessian that retains superlinear convergence while avoiding the computation of the second-order NLP sensitivities.
-We then present in Section~\ref{subsec:gauss-newton-momentum} a new approach to introduce momentum in the Gauss-Newton update to increase numerical stability.
+For that reason, we \reviewed{build on the findings in \citet{kordabadQuasiNewtonIterationDeterministic2022} by deriving an approximation for the Hessian matrix that avoids the computation of the second-order NLP sensitivities.
+We derive and propose a novel Gauss-Newton approximation of the deterministic policy Hessian that retains superlinear convergence while avoiding the computation of the second-order NLP sensitivities in Section~\ref{subsec:gauss-newton}.} We then present a new approach to introduce momentum in the Gauss-Newton \reviewed{Hessian estimate} to increase numerical stability \reviewed{in Section~\ref{subsec:gauss-newton-momentum} before we combine both findings in the policy optimization algorithm with adaptive trust-region in Section~\ref{subsec:AdaptiveTR_PO}}.